zzzumraddd/Internship_Tasks/README.md

 ---

-## How I ran and tested it
+### How I ran and tested it

-1. Opened the file in `vim` and pasted the script:
+1. Created/edited the file in `vim` and pasted the script:

    ```bash
    vim long_process.sh